Study abroad is the single most effective way of changing the way we view the world’ – Chantal Mitchel

 But those who get it right by choosing a country find themselves show meticulousness and industry in scrutinizing and investigating the country, college and culture to the place they want to do their studies.
 In an age of technology and integrated society, this is not a daunting task to ensure the proper questions are probed and the right answers are sought.

 A right university even in a developing country such as Bangladesh and Nepal could be highly rewarding to students upon their graduation and returning to India to compete in FMGE examinations.
 Not only do the students get to do their desired education, but also they embody multicultural experience and an international exposure, which will help them serve their community well in the long run.

 Texila American University (TAU) – a pioneer in medical education

 Texila American university is a pioneer medical school offering the best education to medical candidates across the world in Guyana, Zambia and in Nicaragua.
 They offer several health science programs, with primary focus in MBBS.
 This paves path to students to become licensed physicians in India, Canada, U.S., Caribbean islands, Africa and many other Asian countries.

 Their course curriculum has been structured following the best Caribbean and US medical schools.
 TAU has actively helped its medical graduates to get placed in offering progressive hospital care in public and private renowned hospitals across the globe.

 Hordes of Indian students going abroad for their medical studies due to fewer seats and stiff competition back home, opt for studies in a foreign institute.
-Among them, those who choose TAU as their temporary home and institute cleared their MCI exams aggregating at 96 per cent success rate for TAU.
+Among them, those who choose TAU as their temporary home and institute cleared their MCI exams aggregating at 96 percent success rate for TAU.
 In stark contrast to the graduates from Russia, China, Ukraine, and the Philippines, averaging below 5 percent and only 14 percent of the students who have studied abroad have cleared FMGE/MCI exam in the last 6 years.